FerallOut/2020.03_GenomeAnalysisCourse/README.md

 ![directory_tree](https://github.com/FerallOut/2020.03_GenomeAnalysisCourse/blob/master/notebooks/images/short_data_dir_tree.png)

+### Extract information from paper
+- Genomics:
+    - sequencing:
+        - short reads: Illumina HiSew 100 bp pair-end
+        - long reads: Pacific Biosciences RS II SMRT
+        - long reads: MinION with R7 flowcell
+    - genomic assembly of corrected PacBio reads: Celera (v.
+8.1)
+        > corrected with what?
+    - correct the assembly: align Illumina reads with BWA (v.
+0.7.9a)
+        - indexing with default parameters
+        - aligning with BWA-MEM algorithm and *-M* option
+    - QC on the 15 resulting contigs:
+        - 1 covers the entire 2.77 Mbp chromosome
+        - discard low-coverage contigs
+        - remain 10 contig:
+            - 5 circular plasmids
+            - 5 non-overlapping contigs:
+                - aligning against the NCBI Genbank -> they are part of the pMG1 *E. faecium* plasmid
+                > is it a plasmid used for creating the library?
+Used for cloning?
+                - to close the 6th plasmid, they did gap-spanning PCR and sequencing.
+This closed most gaps, except one.
+Then did an assebly of Illumina reads together with MinION 2D reads, assembling them with SPAdes (v.
+3.0).
+    -
+- Transcriptomics:

 ### Organization of new data

 - In order to keep the project organized, I have decided on the types of files that I will have and on the organizational framework of the project.